Organizational And Management Consulting

 - Asset Management Programs

 Mr. Donahue established the Municipal & Financial Services Group more than 35 years ago and has served as its director ever since.
-His relevant experience includes cost of service, rate and feasibility work for more than 125 clients, including work for cities, counties and special purpose authorities and commissions in Alaska, California, Connecticut, Delaware, the District of Columbia, Illinois, Kentucky, Maine, Maryland, Massachusetts, New York, North Carolina, Ohio, Pennsylvania, Virginia and others.
-Recent client work includes rate work for the City of Wilmington, New Hanover County and the Lower Cape Fear Water & Sewer Authority in North Carolina; the establishment of a stormwater utility in Auburn, Massachusetts; a five-year business plan for the Cleveland Water Division and that City’s Water Pollution Control Division; a governance study for the District of Columbia Water & Sewer Authority, as well as rate and fee advice; rate and fee consulting for the New York City Water Finance Authority; organizational and operational advice for the Anchorage Water & Wastewater Utility; a financial feasibility study for the Town of Leesburg, Virginia; cost of service and rate studies for Glenview and Orland Park, Illinois; and sale of a water system for West Manheim Township, Pennsylvania.
-He has served as chairman of AWWA’s Finance, Accounting and Management Controls Committee and currently chairs that organization’s GASB 34 Task Force; he recently served on a special committee to revise and update Water Utility Accounting, a textbook sponsored jointly by AWWA and GFOA.
-He has been accredited and served as an expert witness in accounting, contract, construction and rate matters.
+Ed’s relevant experience includes cost of service, rate and feasibility work for more than 150 clients, including work for cities, counties and special purpose authorities and commissions in Alaska, California, Connecticut, Delaware, the District of Columbia, Illinois, Kentucky, Maine, Maryland, Massachusetts, New York, North Carolina, Ohio, Pennsylvania, Virginia and others.
+Recent client work includes water and sewer rates for the City of Rochester, NY; sewer rates for the City of Concord, CA; sewer rates and a long-term financial plan for the Delaware County Regional Authority, PA; and assistance to Howard and Anne Arundel Counties in Maryland in the negotiation of 4-year water purchase contracts with the City of Baltimore.
+Other typical client work includes Board of Directors training for the Anchorage Water & Wastewater Utility; rate and fee consulting for the New York City Water Finance Authority; and a financial feasibility study for the Town of Leesburg, Virginia.
+Over the past 35 years, he has performed or overseen more than 250 water, sewer and solid waste rate studies.
+He is active in AWWA, GFOA and WEF, has served as chairman of AWWA’s Finance, Accounting and Management Controls Committee and currently chairs that organization’s GASB 34 Task Force; he is a contributing author for Financial Management for Water Utilities, a recent textbook sponsored jointly by AWWA and GFOA.
+He has been accredited and served as an expert witness in accounting, contract, construction and rate dispute matters.